aeternity/tutorials/create-a-paper-wallet.md

 ```

 ## Step 2.
 Create funding account
-In order to create paper wallets we need account to fund these.
+In order to create paper wallets we need an AE account to fund them.
 Lets create a `sdk-testnet` account and get some test AE.
-Alternatively you can use your own testnet/mainnet accounts and skip this section.
+Alternatively you can use your own testnet/mainnet accounts and skip this section or ask for some actual AE in [the Forum](https://forum.aeternity.com/t/get-some-aettos-for-testing-purposes/1754):

 ### 2.1 Generating the funding account
-The following command will create an account and save it in `sender.json` file inside `data`
+The following command will create an AE account and save it in `sender.json` file inside `data`
 ```
 aecli account create data/sender.json -P my_example_password
 ```